 "My girlfriend loves me too much to play me for a buffalo.
 Come with me and I'll show you."

-A tuk-tuk drove us to a secluded lane in the old city.
+A tuk-tuk transported us to a secluded lane in the old city.
 The wooden guesthouse rested in the shadow of a crumbling Buddhist spire.
 The restaurant was filled with unshaven youths.
 The unwashed hippie wannabes were listening to Bob Marley.

 “You’re right.
 This is paradise.”

 I woke around noon and my wrist ached bad enough for me to want to cut it off.
 I swallowed another Dilaudid and drank a beer with Toby.
 Two evenings evening he accompanied me to the train station.
 I bought a 2nd Class sleeper berth.
-He shook my good hand and waved good-bye. “
+He shook my good hand and waved good-bye.“

 "Come next year and you’ll witness the miracle."